Skip to content

 You can only upload sequences if you already have an account and are part of a submitting group.

-Before you begin this process, you should ensure your data is in the correct format.
-Each sequence should have a unique submissionID that can be used to associate it with its corresponding metadata entry.
+Before starting the upload process, ensure your data is correctly formatted.
+Every sequence must have a unique ID that can be used to link it with its metadata entry.

 Loculus expects: